MELISSA BLOCK, Host:

 OVSHINKSY: The coat is made from materials designed for other purposes, in this case, wool army blankets and paper-thin home insulation, a brand called Tyvek.
 By using these low-cost materials, Scott hopes to offer the coat for free.
 To get to the production phase, she's relying on an apparel company whose products are a fixture of daily life for many Americans.

-Mr. MARK VALADE (CEO, Carhartt): She's probably spent hundreds of hours putting this product together for the end-user.
+MARK VALADE: She's probably spent hundreds of hours putting this product together for the end-user.
 It's pretty incredible for a 21-year-old.

 OVSHINSKY: Mark Valade is the CEO of Carhartt, one of the nation's oldest and best-known makers of heavy-duty work clothes.
 After a meeting with Veronika Scott, Valade donated industrial sewing machines and materials for her project.